adityapandey9165/Weather-Forecasting/Weather/README.md

 ## Build with

-HTML
+HTML,
-CSS
+CSS,
-JAVASCRIPT
+JAVASCRIPT,
-RAPID API
+RAPID API and
 BOOTSTRAP